 My favorite part of this story is the book’s early chapters that are very well researched histories of how computer programmers and academics self-selected people (white dorky men) to be the stereotype of what a computer programmer should be because of very flimsy science and general laziness.
 Chang’s first couple chapters explain how the implicit misogyny of mid-century academia created an inescapable cycle for women who couldn’t be taken seriously in computer science.
 This opening material of Brotopia was its most informative.

-The the middle chunk of Brotopia covers either a lot of stories well-known in the tech media (like Uber’s sexual discrimination and harassment issues) or stories that seem to only flimsily support the case (a chapter on drug-fueled orgies in Silicon Valley don’t feel like they warrant much outrage compared to the workplace problems).
-Despite this, Chang has compiled a thorough, informative summary of the too-frequent sexism in the tech industry.
+The the middle chunk of Brotopia covers either a lot of stories well-known in the tech media (like Uber’s sexual discrimination and harassment issues).
+Aside from the varying information levels between chapters, Chang has compiled a thorough, informative summary of the too-frequent sexism in the tech industry.

 Four Stars (Highly recommended for those interested in topic, or generally recommended for anyone)